plaguss/plaguss.github.io/content/blog/a-NER-model-for-command-line-help-messages-part2.en.md

 Just place the contents generated somewhere accessible to pip, and you are ready to `pip install` the model to be used with spaCy.
 It even comes with a README.md file generated from the metrics.json file obtained, so the relevant content is autoexplained.

+Following the spaCy approach to model storage with [spaCy models](https://github.com/explosion/spacy-models), the trained models are stored in the [releases](https://github.com/plaguss/helpner-core/releases) of the repository, and `helpner` deals with the installation process via `pip install`.

 #### Readme

 ![helpner-core](/images/helpner2/workflow_6.png)

 One last command and we are finished!

-SpaCy templates come with its another magic command to generate a prety README for your project: [`spacy project document`](https://spacy.io/api/cli#project-document).
+SpaCy templates come with another magic command to generate a pretty README.md for your project: [`spacy project document`](https://spacy.io/api/cli#project-document).
 I wanted to add some more content automatically to this README file, and with a little script and the help of [`wasabi`](https://github.com/explosion/wasabi) (a Explosion library which helps with console printing, but also with Markdown rendering), its as simple as it gets:

 ```console
 spacy project run readme
 ```

-This command generates the readme for the `helpner-core` repository automatically, adding to the original generated README some additional metrics, or information from the dataset used for the current version, which seemed interesting enough to be added.
+This command generates the readme for the `helpner-core` repository automatically, adding to the original generated README some additional metrics, like information from the dataset used for the current version, which seemed interesting enough to be added.

 #### Deployment

 ![helpner-core](/images/helpner2/workflow_7.png)

-The most relevant step make the model available for everybody easily isn't properly mapped to a command, it must be done manually still :grin:.
+The most relevant step make the model available for everybody easily isn't properly mapped to a command, I have to do it manually for the moment :grin:.

-But lets assume the following command is already working:
+But lets assume the following command is already working (*for the moment, this is done using GitHub in the browser directly*):

 ```console
 spacy project run release
 ```

-*For the moment, this is done using GitHub in the browser directly*.

-The previously package is uploaded to github as a release (the [releases](https://github.com/plaguss/helpner-core/releases) can be seen in the following page), including a small description of the model's accuracy, the weights and the necessary information to import the model just like any other spaCy model:
+The previously created package is uploaded to github as a release (the [releases](https://github.com/plaguss/helpner-core/releases) can be seen in the following page), including a small description of the model's accuracy, the weights and the necessary information to import the model just like any other spaCy model, after installation, it can be imported as usual in spaCy:

 ```python
 import spacy